addulac/phd/source/13_models.md

 $$
 P(X_1,\dotsc,X_n) = P(X_{\sigma(1)},\dotsc,X_{\sigma(n)}).
 $$
-On the other hand, de Finetti's theorem states that for any infinitely exchangeable sequence $X_1,X_2,\dots$ there is a random measure G such that the sequence is composed of  i.i.d draws from it^[Or say differently, that draws are conditionally independant given $G$.]:
+On the other hand, de Finetti's theorem states that for any infinitely exchangeable sequence $X_1,X_2,\dots$ there is a random measure G such that the sequence is composed of  i.i.d draws from it^[Or says differently, that draws are conditionally independent given $G$.]:
 $$
 P(X_1,\dotsc,X_n) = \int \prod_{i=1}^n G(X_i) dP(G).
 $$